All about tax deductions

 - Apart from the Rs1.5 lakh deduction allowed under Section 80C, an additional Rs50,000 deduction is available on investment in National Pension System (NPS)

 Section 80D: Premium payments towards medical insurance for self, spouse, children and parents qualify for deduction.
 You can claim up to Rs 25,000 or Rs 50,000 (if you or your spouse is a senior citizen) for self, spouse and dependent children.
 Additional deduction of up to Rs 25,000 or Rs 50,000 is available for premium paid parents' policy.
 Preventive health check-ups up to Rs 5,000 within limits also qualify for tax deductions under section 80D.

 Section 24: Interest on home loan with a maximum deduction of Rs 2 lakh as interest payment on home loan.

 Section 80E: Interest on educational loan qualifies for deduction on full-time studies for any graduate or post graduate course.
 However, there is no benefit on principal repayments.

-Section 80G: Donations to funds and charities from 50 or 100 per cent of the donated amount, depending on the charity, is deductible from income.
+Section 80G: Donations to funds and charities - 50 or 100 per cent of the donated amount, depending on the charity - is deductible from income.
 But this shouldn't exceed 10 per cent of your gross total income.

 Section 80DD: Deduction of up to Rs 75,000 or Rs 1.25 lakh (in case of severe disability) on the medical treatment of a dependent with a disability, certified by a medical authority.

-Section 80DDB: Deduction of up to Rs 40,000 for an individual under 60 years of age, Rs 1100,000 for senior citizens on costs incurred for treatment of specified illnesses such as malignant cancer, chronic renal failure, Parkinson's disease and other listed diseases.
+Section 80DDB: Deduction of up to Rs 40,000 for an individual under 60 years of age, and Rs 100,000 for senior citizens on costs incurred for treatment of specified illnesses such as malignant cancer, chronic renal failure, Parkinson's disease and other listed diseases.